andrewrosemberg/OptimalBids.jl/docs/src/examples/Nonconvex.md

 ## Profit Maximization Example: using Nonconvex.jl
 This a example on how to use [Nonconvex.jl](https://github.com/JuliaNonconvex/Nonconvex.jl) to maximize the profit of a company operating in a defined market (through the `OptimalBids` API).

-For this example, we will a market of type `PowerModelsMarkets`.
+For this example, we will use a market of type `PowerModelsMarkets`.

 ```@example Nonconvex
 using OptimalBids